-A data logger records measurements such as temperature, relative humidity, light intensity, ultraviolet radiation, and other things over a period of time.
-Data loggers are small, battery-powered devices that are equipped with a microprocessor, data storage and sensor.
-Software on a personal computer views or processes the collected data.
+Data loggers record measurements such as temperature, relative humidity, light intensity, ultraviolet radiation over a period of time.
+They are small, battery-powered devices that are equipped with a microprocessor, data storage and sensor.
+Software on a personal computer views or processes collected data.

-Logging parameters are selected and set (sampling intervals, start time, etc).
-The logger is then disconnected and taken to the desired location.
-The logger records each measurement and stores it in memory along with the time and date.
-The logger is then reconnected to the computer and used to read out the data and see the measurements as a graph, showing the profile over time.
-This can be exported to a spreadsheet for further study or manipulation.
+Logging parameters are set such as sampling intervals and start time, etc. The logger is then disconnected and taken to the desired location.
+It records each measurement and stores it along with the time and date.
+When reconnected the logger is used to see the measurements as a graph, showing the profile over time.

-Data loggers are used in environmental monitoring applications for soil monitoring, air monitoring, water, noise and other areas that impact on human society.
-Temperature data loggers and humidity data loggers collect information from industrial process emissions that keep tight control on how we affect the precious environment around us.
+Data loggers are used in environmental monitoring applications for soil monitoring, air monitoring, water, noise and other areas that impact human society.
+Temperature and humidity data loggers collect information from industrial process emissions that keep tight control on how we affect the precious environment around us.

-Data loggers have become smaller, less expensive, more accurate and more reliable than chart recorders.
-They score highly for ease of use, reliability, accuracy and value.
-When it comes to selecting your supplier you need to consider their experience, in-house manufacturing, a large customer base, and knowledgeable, helpful sales and support people.
+Data loggers have become smaller, less expensive, more accurate and more reliable over time.
+Benefits are ease of use, reliability, accuracy and value.